USTC-IP-Lab/USTC_lab/content/en/authors/TianyuZhang/_index.md

 - Ph.D.
 Students
 ---

 Tianyu Zhang received B.S. degree from the University of Science and Technology of Beijing in 2021.
-He is currently pursuing the M.S. degree at the University of Science and Technology of China, Hefei, China.
-He is supervised by Prof. Yan Chen.
-His current research interests include wireless sensing.
+He is currently pursuing the Ph.D degree at the University of Science and Technology of China, Hefei, China.
+His current research interests include signal processing, wireless localization and sensing.